Turekkerem/WannaKerem/README.md

 ---

-## Known Limitations – Honest Confession Time
+## Known Limitations – Confession Time (Now Fixed!)

-Let's address the elephant in the room: **the main AES-GCM branch is a bit... temperamental.**
+Let's address the elephant in the room – or rather, the ghost that *used* to be here.

-Here's the unfiltered truth:
+Previously, the main AES-GCM branch had a frustrating, head‑scratching bug.
+The encryption part worked beautifully – files got scrambled, the skull appeared, the marker dropped.
+But **decryption?** It would mark **every single key you entered as invalid** – even if you copied it directly from `masterkey.sha256` and triple‑checked every hex character.

-- The encryption part works perfectly.
-Files get scrambled, markers get dropped, the skull shows up.
+I spent way too long blaming `SecureBuffer`, the hex conversion, the SHA‑256 validation – all the usual suspects.
+Spoiler: it wasn't any of them.

-- **Decryption, however, hits a wall.** Due to a subtle but annoying bug in how `SecureBuffer` hands off the Master Key to the hex conversion routine (and the subsequent SHA‑256 validation), the program will mark **every single key you enter as invalid** – even if you copy it directly from `masterkey.sha256`.
-The GCM side of things technically *can* decrypt, but the validation gatekeeper refuses to let you through.
+**The real culprit?** A small, innocent‑looking utility function designed to move desktop items out of the way during the "ransomware" simulation.
+It was **relocating the `masterkey.enc` and `masterkey.sha256` files** from the user's Desktop into a subfolder *on* the Desktop.
+When the decryption logic went looking for them at the expected root path, it found absolutely nothing – so it assumed the key was missing, corrupted, or invalid, and rejected every attempt.

-So, if you're planning to test the full "pay the ransom and get your files back" flow, you're going to end up frustrated (or convinced you've mistyped the key about fifty times).
+Classic "I moved the keys and forgot where I put them" – but in code.

-**Now for the plot twist:** The completely different, deprecated sibling living in `old_very_cryptographically_insecure` – the one using **AES-CBC with a user-supplied password** – works flawlessly.
-Encrypt?
-Yes.
-Decrypt?
-Absolutely.
-Accepts literally any password you throw at it?
-No,but you are surprised
+**The good news:** The bug has been squashed.
+Both files now stay exactly where they belong.
+The validation flow works, the SHA‑256 check passes, and the AES‑GCM decryption runs exactly as intended.
+Enter the correct key, and your files are restored.
+No drama, no frustration, no fifty‑tries‑before‑giving‑up.

-Why?
-Because that version has none of the `SecureBuffer` / hex-conversion complexity.
-It takes your plaintext password, derives a key, and just does its job without overthinking it.
-No RSA wrapping, no memory locking, no SHA‑256 gatekeeping – just straightforward, slightly old‑school file encryption.
+So, if you're testing the full "recover your files" flow – **everything now works as originally designed**.
+Encrypt, decrypt, rinse, repeat.
+The deprecated `old_very_cryptographically_insecure` CBC variant is still there if you're curious about how the project evolved, but it's no longer the "backup plan" for working decryption.
+The main branch has you covered.

-The takeaway?
-This main branch is a fascinating but **intentionally fragile** gem.
-It shows you *how* ransomware architects think (GCM, RSA wrapping, memory protection), but also proves that even smart ideas can break at the plumbing level.
-Treat it as a brain-teaser for reverse engineers and a cautionary tale about over‑engineering validation flows.
+Consider this a lesson in checking your file paths before blaming the cryptography.

 ---